 If you are looking for help to get the water quality just right for your goldfish family in their aquarium, or just want to learn more about goldfish water quality (and more!), we recommend you check out the best-selling book, The Truth About Goldfish, on Amazon today.

 It covers everything from water conditioners to tank maintenance, and it also gives you full, hard copy access to their essential fishkeeping medicine cabinet!

 Even though black patch development can be normal for some fish, you should still investigate the cause to be safe.
-Other behaviors that indicate there’s a problem with the water or the tank environment are fin clamping, air gulping, and jagged or shredded fins.
+Other behaviors that indicate that there’s a problem with the water or the tank environment are fin clamping, air gulping, and jagged or shredded fins.
 When in doubt, always check your water parameters.
-Poor water quality is the number one cause of illness in goldfish, and it opens up pathways for multiple types of infections, parasites, and injuries like burns and fin damage.
+Poor water quality is the number-one cause of illness in goldfish, and it opens up pathways for multiple types of infections, parasites, and injuries like burns and fin damage.

-Featured Image Credit: Rethinktwice, Pixabay
+Featured Image Credit: Juan Carlos Palau Díaz, Pixabay